 7. Bellbird (Korimako)

 Often the key songbird of many forests in New Zealand, bellbirds are plentiful in New Zealand because they are aggressive and produce plenty of young.
-Bellbirds, otherwise known as korimako, are nectar feeders, so look out for bellbirds eating honeydew up blackened tree trunks and flax flowers during summer.
+Bellbirds, otherwise known as korimako, are nectar feeders so look out for bellbirds eating honeydew up blackened tree trunks and flax flowers during summer.

 8. Tomtit (Ngirungiru)

 This small bird is another inquisitive bird that is likely to fly straight up to you and check you out.
 Tomit males are stark black and white while females are a duller grey-brown.
 Pairs are often seen together.
 They feed in the understorey by perching on a branch or trunk and scanning.
 Once an insect is spotted, the tomtit quickly pounces on it.
-Tomtits are also known as ngirungiru.
+Tomtits are also known in te reo Maori as ngirungiru.

 10. Silvereye (Pihipihi)

 These small green-feathered birds are named after the white ring around their eyes.
-Silvereyes, also known as waxeye or pihipihi, travel in large vociferous flocks that you’re more likely to hear first before seeing them.
+Silvereyes, also known as waxeye or pihipihi, travel in large vociferous flocks that you’re more likely to hear before seeing them.
 Look out for them in forests or any bushy areas in urban areas of New Zealand where they mostly stick to the tops of the tree canopy.
-Silvereye are also nectar feeders.
+Pihipihi are also nectar feeders.

 11. Brown Creeper (Pipipi)